electric-sql/electric/docs/api/clients/typescript.md

 ## Instantiation

-A Typescript client comprises of:
+A TypeScript client comprises of:

 1. SQLite database connection from a [supported driver](../../integrations/drivers/)
 2. A client schema [generated using the generator command](../cli.md#generate)